2018ik/2018ik.github.io/_wiki/new_jerusalem.markdown

 The New Jerusalem has one throne with one flow of life, one tree of life, and one street of life.

+### Throne

+The throne of God and of the lamb is for divine administration.
+It is the source of eternal enjoyment since the river flows out of the throne.

 ### River

 The river of water of life flowing out of the throne proceeding in the middle of the street signifies divine life as the Spirit for the believers' supply and satisfaction.
 The tree of life typifies Christ, and is available along the flow of the river.
 This indicates that wherever the Spirit is, there is Christ.

+### Tree of Life

+The tree of life grows on two sides of the river and yields fruit each month.
+The tree is Christ as the true vine, as only a vine tree can grow on both sides of a river.

 ### Street